-Our internists, Dr. Bryan Harnett and Dr. Amy Cordner are devoted to improving the health and well-being of their patients.
+Our internist, Dr. Bryan Harnett is devoted to improving the health and well-being of his patients.
 To ensure your pet receives the best care, a certified technician will be dedicated to your pet during their appointment and procedure.
-While at BEVS, Dr. Harnett or Dr. Cordner will update your primary veterinarian on your pet’s treatment and progress.
+While at BEVS, Dr. Harnett will update your primary veterinarian on your pet’s treatment and progress.
 If weekend or overnight hospitalization is necessary, your pet will be monitored by our team of emergency veterinarians and technicians.
 Our emergency team will be in regular contact with your pet’s internist when hospitalized during these hours.

 Computed Tomography (CT)

 What happens during a CT?

 The patients is placed on the CT table while under anesthesia.
 The CT table moves through the circular tunnel of the CT scanner (gantry) while an x-ray tube within the CT housing emits x-rays as it encircles the patient within the gantry.
 A detector array, on the opposite side of the x-ray tube, measures the x-rays that pass through the patient and computer-generated cross-sectional images are constructed from this data.

 Why CT?
 Here are a few of the advantages:

 - CT is fast – Most scans will only require a few minutes of anesthesia time.

 - CT is more affordable and has better availability compared to MRI.

 - Better anesthetic control of critically ill patients.

 - Superior soft tissue contrast resolution vs. radiography.